 Missouri State Treasurer Clint Zweifel

-Management of the state’s investments is the responsibility of Treasurer Zweifel.
-He oversees $24 billion in annual state revenues, directs banking services and oversees Missouri’s $3.6 billion investment portfolio.
-Treasurer Zweifel’s steady hand has also seen Missouri maintain its perfect Aaa bond rating from all three major credit rating agencies – making Missouri one of only nine states in the nation to achieve that feat.
+Treasurer Zweifel manages and invests Missouri’s $3.6 billion portfolio.
+He directs Missouri’s banking services and oversees $24 billion in annual revenue.
+Under Treasurer Zweifel’s steady leadership, Missouri has maintained its perfect AAA bond rating from all three major credit rating agencies in tough economic times, making Missouri one of only nine states in the nation to achieve this feat.

-Between May 2009 and May 2010, Treasurer Zweifel chaired the Missouri Housing Development Commission.
-In that time he oversaw a $630 million investment in housing that created 2,600 jobs and housing for 10,000 Missourians a year for 30 years.
-He continues to work toward providing quality affordable housing for all Missourians, and has developed a plan to strategically tackle homelessness for the 24,000 Missourians facing it every night.
-In August 2011, Treasurer Zweifel saw the ratification of his housing plan that provides supportive housing for homeless persons or people at risk of homelessness.
-The plan required no spending and will save taxpayers money through coordination of services.
-To date it has created 640 units of high-quality long-term housing that gives some of the most vulnerable Missourians a place to call home.
+In August 2011, Treasurer Zweifel saw the ratification of his housing plan which provides supportive housing for homeless.
+The plan requires no spending and will save taxpayers money through coordination of services.
+To date it has created more than 600 units of high-quality, long-term housing that gives some of the most vulnerable Missourians a place to call home.

 A transparent and accountable administration is one of Treasurer Zweifel’s core principles.
-While chair of the state’s housing agency he implemented live webcasting of meetings and has been a watchdog for transparency on the state’s pension fund.
-He maintains an Open Government portal on his website.
-Additionally, Treasurer Zweifel received an “excellent” audit rating from the State Auditor following fiscal year 2011.
+Treasurer Zweifel received an “excellent” audit rating from the State Auditor following fiscal years 2011 and 2012.

-Treasurer Zweifel won election to the House in 2002 by a 67-vote margin among more than 13,000 votes cast.
-He won again in 2004 with 70 percent of the vote, and was uncontested in 2006.
-While in the House, Treasurer Zweifel focused on college access and affordability and developed and sponsored Missouri Promise.
-The legislation guaranteed any child in Missouri a four-year college degree by expanding the A+ Program.
+While in the House, Treasurer Zweifel focused on college access and affordability, and he sponsored Missouri Promise – legislation that guaranteed any child in Missouri a four-year college degree by expanding the A+ Program.
 Missouri Promise allowed any student who graduated from an accredited A+ high school to then go to a two-year community college free of charge.
 If the student maintained the required grades and completed community service while at the community college, he or she would be eligible to complete a four-year degree at any Missouri public university or college at no cost.

 Born Nov.
 3, 1973, in St. Louis, Treasurer Zweifel grew up in nearby Florissant.
-His dad is a retired union carpenter and his mom is a retired hairdresser.
 He graduated from Hazelwood West High School in 1992.
 Treasurer Zweifel was the first member of his family to attend college.
-He graduated from the University of Missouri-St. Louis with a Bachelor of Arts in Political Science in 1996.
-In 2001, he graduated from UMSL with a Master of Business Administration.
-Treasurer Zweifel resides in Columbia with his wife, Janice, and their two wonderful girls, Selma and Ellie.
+He graduated from the University of Missouri-St. Louis with a Bachelor of Arts in Political Science in 1996 and a Master of Business Administration in 2001.
+Treasurer Zweifel resides in Columbia with his wife, Janice, and their daughters, Selma and Ellie.